CDCgov/phdi-azure/docs/execution-guide.md

 ## How to Use: Run an Hl7v2 vaccination message through the pipeline
-### Overview
-This how-to guide is divided into 3 sections:
-1. Accessing your Azure account
-2. Running data through the pipeline
-3. Viewing data in the FHIR server

 ### Example: VXU Sample Message
 The `sample-data/` directory contains some dummy VXU messages that can be used to test the success and failure modes of the ingestion pipeline.
 To start, let's use `VXU_single_messy_demo.hl7` file that has a single VXU message.
 The PID segment of this message (shown below) contains some dirty data:
 1. The patient's name is mixed case and contains a numeric character.